 The term “narcissistic harem” actually means a group or “collection” of friends/admirers (AKA sources of narcissistic supply) that a narcissist gathers up to stay topped up on their daily supply of love and admiration.

-Since no single individual person could ever fill the void that is the hole inside a narcissist’s soul, they seek to fill it with whomever they can – and often these relationships are interchangeable.
 Now, the harem doesn’t usually include only intimate partners.
-It could also include friends, relatives and others.
+It could also include friends, relatives, and others.
 Put more simply, a narcissistic harem is a group of people who are happy to stroke the ego of the narcissist as needed.

 Do All Narcissists Cheat?